Spectral insights into active matter: Exceptional Points and the Mathieu equation: Spectrum of the free Fokker-Planck operator

 The idea behind this constructed matrix is that this system has originally two exceptional points at $\epsilon_1=1$ and $\epsilon_2=20$.
 These two subsystems are initially uncoupled and distanced by a rather large distance of $\Delta=10$.
 We emulate the effect of all the other exceptional points in the Mathieu system by introducing an effective coupling of the two exceptional points that scales with $\sqrt{\varepsilon}$.
 The scaling is reflective of the number of exceptional points found earlier, see inset of fig.~\ref{fig:spectrum}.
 While this is a simple system, it already can barely be solved analytically.
 We show numerical results in Fig.~\ref{fig:1over8simple}.

 We find that an $\varepsilon^{-\frac{1}{8}}$ scaling in the projection of the lowest mode onto the unperturbed second mode is generated by the $\sqrt{\varepsilon}$ coupling of the modes.
 In this simple system it was inserted by hand, whereas in the full system it is a consequence of the eigenvalue scaling and the density of exceptional points.
 We note that the perturbative behavior for low parameter values is not correctly modeled in this low-dimensional approach.
 This could be achieved by more detailed modeling choices.
 Here, however we only wanted to give a physical reasoning behind the emergence of non-trivial scaling laws that are due to {\em coupling of several} exceptional points, rather than the more standard power-laws found close to the exceptional point.
+We do not consider or intend eq.~\ref{eq:simple} to be a direct model for the system of eq.~\eqref{eq:eigenvaluematrix2}, the purpose of this model is to highlight the emergence of non-trivial, but rational scaling laws in the presence of multiple coupled exceptional points.